 Near Tesco, on a whim, I enter the church graveyard.
 I climb the hill and pass the church.
 Crows are high in the branches.
 Daffodils catch the sun’s rays with yellow flashes beneath the trees.
 It’s my Polish friend’s birthday today.
 I think of her.
 I think of Poland, which I visited last year.
 It had been summer.
 The whole place was forever bathed in a perfect light; the grass was thick underfoot, glorious, feeding on the light; cherries dotted the orchards, and the narrow fields curved over low, long hills, drawing the eye towards the darkness of the forest’s edge.

-Here it’s impossible, of course, not to wonder, to question, if only in short, faint pulses; an awareness of knowing one thing, and not knowing the eternity against which that burning little thought lies; the moment slips by and you are walking on, wondering again, treading gently between the graves and across the narrow fields over the low, long hills…
+Here it’s impossible, of course, not to wonder, not to question, if only in short, faint pulses; an awareness of knowing one thing, and not knowing the eternity against which that burning little thought lies; the moment slips by and you are walking on, wondering again, treading gently between the graves and across the narrow fields over the low, long hills…

 And why stand here, waiting, when friends are afar.